|6 Nightly Steps to Dental Hygiene

 office 2-4 times yearly, in my opinion, leaves you open to unnecessary dental disease.
 By getting rid of 99.9% the plaque - that soft,

 sticky film which contains bacteria and forms daily on the teeth and gums- you get rid of the problem.
-(Gingiva is the non-layperson
+(Gingiva is the dental word

-word for gums).
-If you wait the soft film tends to harden to form calculus - and further hurries receding gums and disease.
+for gums).
+If you wait the soft film tends to harden to form calculus, also known as tartar - and further hurries receding gums and

 Nightly doing each of these 6 steps combined gets rid of that insideous slime and "calculus".
 For years I brushed well, used a